 To sum up - thanks to a few simple tricks, we can make the build time significantly shorten.
 In addition, it won’t contain unnecessary files and dependencies.
 Thanks to that, downloading it and launching it will be faster.
 As you see, these rules can be applied to any platform.
 I showed .NET and NodeJS as an example, but the same could be done in other environments.

-I encourage you to also read the follow-up article “How to build and push Docker image with GitHub actions?”.
+I encourage you to also read the follow-up articles “How to build and push Docker image with GitHub actions?” and A few tricks on how to set up related Docker images with docker-compose.